antrad/Abuse_1996/README.md

 When I released my Quake 2D demo back in 2012 many people compared it to Abuse.
 While I was waiting for my new PC to get fixed
 I was stuck with a PC bought in 2005.
 My gaming options were limited, and I found out Abuse was available for free, so I wanted to check it out:
-- It ran in DOSBox at 320x200 resolution, and since it was a shooter it felt disorienting, like playing a FPS in a very low FOV.
+- It ran in DOSBox at 320x200 resolution, and since it was a shooter it felt disorienting, like playing a FPS with very low FOV.
 - Aiming with the mouse was very difficult, because even in fullscreen the mouse was still behaving like it was 320x200 resolution and was too sensitive.

 Reading the readme file I saw there was a high resolution option, but it seemed to be only available in the shareware version or in editor mode, and the game would automatically turn off the in-game lights, because it would be too demanding for the PCs in 1996 on high resolutions.
 Not to mention a bug would cause the entire screen to go black the second time a level was loaded.

-Then I found out the source code was released and was looking for modern ports
+Then I found out the source code was released and was looking for modern ports:
 - The 2001 SDL port was for Linux only.
 - The 2001 Windows port would not run.
 I managed to get the sorce code to compile and fixed the crashing issue, but I only got around 10-15 frames per minute.
 - Then I found the updated SDL port from 2011, and again it was Linux only.
 - Then finally the Xenoveritas port showed up in the search results and was exactly what I needed; a working Windows port, plus it had instructions how to build it.

 --------